Women's Hats Through the Ages

 In the 1910s and 1920s as the hairstyles became shorter, hats sat closer to the head.
 Turbans and cloches were popular- often accentuated with feathers and jewels.
 The curved plumes from pheasants and other birds were called "Mephisto feathers" and were commonly used on the toque hats of the art- deco period.
 These hats took on taller profiles to compliment the high-collared fashions of 1915.

 During World War I, military styles influenced millinery designs.
 Black veils were added for feminine appeal.
 Although these hats started out as mourning attire, this close-sitting, black-netted hat design lasted for 25 years.
 Hats were worn along with gloves whenever women went out to socialize or to attend church.
-This was true for those of the Depression Generation and the young affluent until the mid 1960s.
+This was true for those of the Depression Era and the young affluent until the mid 1960s.
 The wider brimmed, floppy hats soon followed in the late 60's and 70s.
 By 1980 fashionable hats fell out of style for most women in the U.S. unless they were needed for sun protection.
 The Kentucky Derby would be an exception.

 In Britain, hats have never lapsed in popularity due to Queen Elizabeth's fondness for them.
 She is rarely seen without one.
 Hats are worn at christenings, garden parties, weddings, and funerals.
 The main event for hat wearers is the Royal Ascot Derby.
 Ladies' Day at this event is considered to be the "Oscars for original hat design."
 Wacky hats are prominently on display each June.